-To attain the requirements of the envisioned applications, however, a functionality of reliable \emph{virtual bus} might be required for parallel and cooperative processing, i.e., to connect the users with ubiquitous computing resources at the edge, such as nearby mobile users (with idle or more powerful processors), and edge/cloud servers (with full-blown computing resources).
-In this regard, we consider a cell-free massive MIMO system, one of the potential network infrastructures for beyond-5G and 6G networks, for enabling a seamless computation offloading in a mobile edge network.
-Cell-free network can provide sufficiently fast and reliable access throughout the coverage of the network, virtually eliminating cell-edge users.
-This is accomplished by serving a relatively small number of users simultaneously from several geographically distributed access points (APs) that are connected to a central processing unit (CPU) [10-12].
-In the mobile edge network under consideration, the CPU is equipped with an edge server of finite capacity to render computing services for resource-constrained users with time-critical and computationally intensive tasks.
-As opposed to the unreliable wireless links in cellular MEC systems, cell-free access links in our framework can play the key functionality of realizing virtual buses for parallel computing, i.e. allowing for instant access to the edge server in the CPU, irrespective of users’ location, thus energy-efficient and consistently low latency computational task offloading can be provided.
+To attain the requirements of the envisioned applications, however, a functionality of reliable \emph{virtual bus} might be required for parallel \& cooperative processing, i.e., to connect the users with ubiquitous computing resources at the edge, such as nearby mobile users (with idle or more powerful processors), and edge/cloud servers (with full-blown computing resources).
+In this regard, we consider a cell-free massive MIMO system [8], one of the potential network infrastructures envisioned for beyond-5G and 6G networks, for enabling a seamless computation offloading.
+A cell-free network can provide sufficiently fast and reliable access throughout the coverage of the network, virtually eliminating cell-edge users.
+This is accomplished by serving a relatively small number of users simultaneously from several geographically distributed access points (APs) that are connected to a central processing unit (CPU) [9].
+In the mobile edge computing network under consideration, the CPU is equipped with an edge server of finite capacity to render computing services for resource-constrained users with time-critical and computationally intensive tasks.
+As opposed to the unreliable wireless links in cellular MEC systems, the cell-free access links in our framework can play the key functionality of realizing virtual buses for parallel computing, i.e., allowing for instant access to the edge server in the CPU, irrespective of users’ location, thus providing energy-efficient and consistently low-latency computational task offloading.